We Love our volunteers!

 Not FINDING WHAT YOU’RE LOOKING FOR?

 You just might possess a special skill that’s not listed here that could be a great asset to Grand Rapids Civic Theatre.
-If you have something else to offer that you don’t see listed here, Our Volunteer Coordinator Kate Mellitz would love to hear from you!
+If you have something else to offer that you don’t see listed here, Our Volunteer Coordinator Nolan Patin would love to hear from you!
 Reach out at email@example.com.

 Are you ready to join us?
-To Volunteer or get more information on how you can be involved, please provide us with some information below and Civic’s Volunteer Coordinator, Kate Mellitz, will respond to you soon.
+To Volunteer or get more information on how to get involved, please provide us with some information by clicking the button below and Civic’s Volunteer Coordinator will respond to you soon.

 THE SAFETY OF OUR VOLUNTEERS IS IMPORTANT TO US.